osrf/cloudsim-portal/README.md

 From the command line:

-    gulp
+    npm start

-gulp starts the portal http server and you should be able to access it by going
+This starts the portal http server and you should be able to access it by going
 to:

 https://ip_address:4000 (if port 4000 is open)